Improved Bounds for Relaxed Graceful Trees

 Under this labeling of $T$, the maximum label is found on $L_4$ and the label $0$ is on $L_3$.

 If $T$ has diameter $6$ (and for each unit increase in diameter) the above labeling can be iterated.
 Remove the edge on $P$ between $L_3$ and $L_4$, creating a shell of diameter $5$, $T_1$, and a comet $S_2$.
-Let $f$ be the labeling found for diameter $5$ shells and amalgamate $P_2$ to $T_1$ with labeling $f\circ P_2$.
+Let $f$ be the labeling found for diameter $5$ shells and amalgamate $P_2$ to $T_1$ with labeling $f$ and call the resulting graph $S_1$.
 Let $g$ be the $RS$-labeling of $S_2$.
-We can now amalgamate $S_2$ to the resulting graph, with labeling $\overline{f\circ P_2}\circ \hat{g}$.
+We can now amalgamate $S_2$ to the resulting graph, with labeling $\overline{f}$ on $S_1$ and $\hat{g}$ on $S_2$.
 The rest of the proof proceeds similarly as an induction on diameter.

 \end{proof}